50+ Expertly Curated Things to Do in Rome (2025)

 For something different, head an hour north to Bomarzo’s Sacred Woods, the “Park of Monsters.”
 Created in the 16th century, it’s filled with giant stone creatures, eerie inscriptions, and surreal structures whose meaning is still debated — grief, art, or madness?
 Its dreamlike setting makes it a great escape from the city, especially when combined with a picnic, a hike, or visits to nearby medieval villages like Bassano in Teverina and Vitorchiano.

-Rome’s green spaces offer a refreshing escape from the city’s bustling streets, each with its own unique charm.
+Rome’s green spaces and outdoor activities offer a refreshing escape from the city’s bustling streets.

 At Villa Borghese, you can row across the peaceful lake, where the Temple of Aesculapius reflects in the water, or stroll over to the Borghese Gallery to pair nature with world-class art.